Kurzgesagttt/projeto-portifolio/README.md

 Open the terminal at the project's root folder and run the lines below

-### `npm install react-router-dom react-tsparticles tsparticles react-simple-animate sass react-vertical-timeline-component rc-progress`
+### `npm install react-router-dom react-tsparticles tsparticles react-simple-animate sass react-vertical-timeline-component rc-progress react-icons`

 ## Available Scripts